 - Click Excel -> Import to import the Excel file created at step 4.
 Select "Import Now".

 - Create a new column (single line of text) in the destination list called Old ID (or another preferred name).

 - Map the ID column from the source to that new Old ID column through the map properties option.

-- Make the workflow use that column instead.
+- Set the workflow to use that column instead.